merlus-academy/clinical-study-training/README.md

 We will use technologies we know wherever possible (VueJS, NodeJS)

+We will be writting some unit test, simple integration test, and end to end tests

 ## Proposed architecture of applications

 - Databases: a SQL database and a separate Mongo DB database.
 The purpose is to have some separation for security reason, as well as learning both concepts